INTERNATIONAL TOURISM MANAGEMENT

 Work placements are vital for gaining real-life experience and for building your confidence and skills before you finish your course – and they may even lead to a job when you graduate.
 Our Hired team can help find the ideal placement for you.

-Our four-year BA International Tourism Management course features a 48-week paid placement, during which you will not incur any tuition fees.
+Our four-year BA International Tourism Management course features an optional 48-week paid placement, during which you will not incur any tuition fees.
 Opportunities are available in the UK and overseas.
 (There is also the option to study the BA course without a placement.
 The placement is not included in the FdA.)

 Work alongside experts in your sector